jsimmons01/counter/README.md

 ~2. create query select all for buttons~

-3. use for each to look through buttons
+~3. use for each to look through buttons~

-4. create a function to change the text on the page
+~4. create a function to change the text on the page~

-5. text color is green with positive numbers
+~5. text color is green with positive numbers~

-6. text color is red with negative numbers
+~6. text color is red with negative numbers~